 South of Brafferton and just off the A1(M) motorway is the village of Coatham Mundeville.
 Coatham comes from an Anglo-Saxon word ‘cotum’ meaning shelters and was once known as Coatham on the Skerne from the little river which passes close by.

 Coatham became Coatham Mundeville because it later belonged to a French family called Amundevilla who were named from a place in Normandy.
-Curiously, the place name Amundevilla means the ‘ville belonging to Amundr’ and is named from a Viking who settled in northern France.
-The ‘Northmen’ or Vikings who settled in France were of course later called the Normans.
+Curiously, the French place-name Amundevilla means the ‘ville belonging to Amundr’ and is named from a Viking who settled in northern France.
+The ‘Northmen’ or Vikings who settled in northern France were known to the French as ‘Normans’ and over time they adopted the French language.
+The Normans would of course invade Britain in 1066.

 The Hallgarth Golf and Country Club alongside the Skerne at Coatham Mundeville has wings dating to the 17th and 18th century and there is an old deer house in its grounds.